monarc-project/stats-service/docs/architecture.rst

 MOSP
 ````

 A Stats Service instance is able to query MOSP.
-This is represented with the
-link between objects.monarc.lu and dashboard.monarc.lu.